freenas/freenas-docs/userguide/vms.rst

 Select
 :menuselection:`VMs`
-to see a list of configured VMs.
-Configuration and control buttons appear at the bottom of the screen when an individual VM is selected with a mouse click:
+to see a card list of configured VMs.
+Configuration and control buttons appear at the bottom and top of each VM card:

 .. figure:: images/vms-control1.png

-   VM Configuration and Control Buttons
+   VM Cards

 The name, description, running state, VNC port (if present), and other configuration values are shown.
-Click on an individual VM for additional options.
+Click the :guilabel:`More Options` button in the upper right corner of a VM card for additional options.

-Some standard buttons are shown for all VMs:
+Some standard buttons are available for all VMs:

-* :guilabel:`Edit` changes VM settings.

 * :guilabel:`Delete` :ref:`removes the VM <Deleting VMs>`.

 * :guilabel:`Devices` is used to add and remove devices to this VM.

-When a VM is not running, these buttons are shown:
+When a VM is not running, these buttons are available:

-* :guilabel:`Start` starts the VM.
+* :guilabel:`Power (Red)` starts the VM.

-* :guilabel:`Clone` *clones* or copies the VM to a new VM.
+* :guilabel:`Edit` changes VM settings.
+This includes the option to :guilabel:`Clone` a VM.
+This copies the VM to a new VM.
 The new VM is given the same name as the original, with *_cloneN* appended.

-When a VM is already running, these buttons are shown:
+When a VM is already running, these buttons are available:

-* :guilabel:`Stop` shuts down the VM.
+* :guilabel:`Power (Green)` shuts down the VM.

 * :guilabel:`Power off` immediately halts the VM, equivalent to disconnecting the power on a physical computer.

-* :guilabel:`Restart` restarts the VM.

-* :guilabel:`Vnc via Web` starts a web VNC connection to the VM.
+* :guilabel:`Connect` starts a web VNC connection to the VM.
 The VM must have a VNC device, and :guilabel:`VNC Web` enabled in that device.
+There is also an option to open a :guilabel:`VM Serial Shell`.

 .. index:: Deleting VMs